Patiukdanylo/Patiukdanylo/README.md

 ---

-Software developer with hands-on experience in an international B2B environment.
+Software developer with hands-on experience in an international B2B environment
-I work across the stack — React and TypeScript on the front, Go, Python and PHP on the back, PostgreSQL underneath.

 ---

 ### Featured work